 Paint the faces and hair last so you can change them to suit your body design later if needed and to avoid smudging your work – start with the body.

 Paint the bodies of the dolls to reflect the clothing you want them to “wear.”
 I went very simple with the doll families I made, next time I may get more creative.
-If you do check out my Pinterest board related to this project you will also find links to websites where you can download for free or purchase printable paper clothing that can be glued onto wooden peg people.
+If you do check out my Pinterest board related to this project you will also find links to websites where you can save offline for free or purchase printable paper clothing that can be glued onto wooden peg people.

 I recommend painting multiple wooden peg dolls at the same time so you are not sitting around literally watching paint dry before you can more along with your project.